Mayonnaisu/simple-comic-translator/docs/workflow.md

 > I'm considering removing the summarization function because I found that it does nothing to improve the translation quality. 🤔

 ### 6. Redact Text Areas with [Pillow](https://github.com/python-pillow/Pillow)
-SCT whitens text areas by simply overlaying white rectangle with offset/padding on them.
+SCT whitens text areas by simply overlaying white rectangle with offset on them.

 > [!NOTE]
 > Whitening is used because it's simpler and lighter, thus faster compared to inpainting.
-It also results in better readability as it overlays bigger white boxes to the original text areas, in case the translated texts overflow from their original text areas.
+It also results in better readability in a way as it overlays bigger white boxes to the original text areas, in case the translated texts overflow from their original text areas.
 The downside is that it doesn't look as pretty and clean as inpainting.

 ### 7 Overlay Translated Texts with [Pillow](https://github.com/python-pillow/Pillow)
-SCT overlays translated texts to the padded whitened areas while attempting to auto resize the fonts to fit into the areas.
+SCT overlays translated texts to the offset whitened areas while attempting to auto resize the fonts to fit into the areas.

 > [!NOTE]
-> The padding/offset is necessary to make the area bigger so that the translated text, which is usually longer than the original text, can fit more nicely in the area.
+> The offset is necessary to make the area bigger so that the translated text, which is usually longer than the original text, can fit more nicely in the area.
->
-> Btw, during the earlier stage of development, there was a time when I made the program to only (1) merge images, then (2) slice the merged image with overlap before (3) feeding it to OCR, & (4) translate OCR results before (5) overlaying the text to the original images.
-It had fewer steps, and thus was faster than the current pipeline.
->
-> There was one critical issue tho.
-Usually, the original images have some areas where the texts are split (talking about long-strip comic).
-This caused the overlaid text to also get split because the program tried to overlay the text to the non-existent part of area which only exists on the next image.

 ### 8. Save to Corresponding Output Folders with [os.walk](https://docs.python.org/3.11/library/os.html#os.walk) + [pathlib.Path](https://docs.python.org/3.11/library/pathlib.html#pathlib.Path)
 Save the translated images to the corresponding output subfolders, maintaining the directory structure from the original directory.